I am an experienced psychotherapist, counsellor and mentor working from comfortable rooms in Surbiton.

 In addition to my counselling work I have also worked with young people both as a Mentor for Action for Children and as a specialist student mentor at Kingston University.

-I continue to enrich my professional knowledge with onward study at the Tavistock and Portman NHS Trust.
+I have continued to enrich my professional knowledge with onward study at the Tavistock and Portman NHS Trust, and WPF Therapy.

 Anxiety and anger tend to be linked and I can help with anger management and helping you to express what is frustrated in your life in a healthy way.